hauptem/F5-Multisite-Dashboard/README.md

 - Replace `192.168.1.53` with your DNS server IP address
 - Use port 53 unless your DNS server uses a different port
 - For GTM integration, use your GTM listener IP address
+- Dashboard will only request PTR records so it is recommended to scope the resolver to in-addr-arpa. unless a shared resolver is used

 ### Verify DNS Resolver Creation
 ```tcl